wavemaker/docs/learn/app-development/widgets/datalive/cards/card-basic-usage.md

 ---
-title: "Cards - Basic Usage"
+title: "Creating Cards"
-id: ""
+id: "card-basic-usage"
+---
 ---
 ## Creating Employee Cards

 **Cards** represents view of items that are rendered responsively across a wide range of mobile devices and screen sizes.